gammasoft71/xtd/docs/coding_conventions_guidelines.md

 ## global variables

 **X DO NOT** Use global variables.
 All variables are in class.
-If necessary a global or static variable can create in a source files (.cpp) but it can't visible in the header file (.hpp).
+If necessary a global or static variable can create in a source files (.cpp) but it can't visible in the header file (.h).

 **√ DO** Uses [factory_method](factory_method.md), [builder](builder.md) or [singleton](singleton.md) patterns to create unique object.